Edward Partridge: Early life

-Edward Partridge was born on August 27, 1793 to William and Jemima Partridge in Pittsfield, Massachusetts.
+Edward Partridge was born on August 27, 1793, to William and Jemima Partridge in Pittsfield, Massachusetts.
 He was the grandson of Massachusetts congressman Oliver Partridge.

-Partridge was raised in Massachusetts but moved to Painesville, Ohio while in his early 20s.
+Partridge was raised in Massachusetts but moved to Painesville, Ohio, while in his early 20s.
 There, he married Lydia Clisbee on August 22, 1819, just before his twenty-sixth birthday.
 Their family grew to include seven children: two sons and five daughters.
 Partridge was a hatter, and owned his own store in upstate New York.
-Early on, Partridge was part of the Universal Restorationist movement but he later became a reformed Baptist (also known as the Disciples of Christ or the Cambellites), a religious group led by Sidney Rigdon.
+Early on, Partridge was part of the Universal Restorationist movement but he later became a reformed Baptist (also known as the Disciples of Christ or the Campbellites), a religious group led by Sidney Rigdon.

 Partridge was sent to New York in 1830 by a group of Painesville citizens affiliated with the reformer baptist movement to investigate the Church of Jesus Christ of Latter-day Saints, traveling with Sidney Rigdon.
 He was baptized a member of the Church of Christ (later renamed The Church of Jesus Christ of Latter-day Saints) in or near Seneca Lake, New York, on December 11, 1830, and upon his return to Painesville discovered that his wife had also become a convert.

 Church service

-After his baptism, Partridge traveled to the Latter Day Saint settlement of Kirtland, Ohio with Sidney Rigdon and Emma Smith.
-He then became the first to hold the position of bishop in the Church of Christ.
+After his baptism, Partridge traveled to the Latter Day Saint settlement of Kirtland, Ohio, with Sidney Rigdon and Emma Smith.
+He then became the first to hold the position of bishop in the Church of Jesus Christ of Latter Day Saints.
 He is often considered to have been the first presiding bishop in the church, although the differentiation of the two distinct levels of bishop did not really occur until after Partridge's death.
 In this position he helped lead the Mormon settlement in Jackson County, Missouri, and managed land distribution under the law of consecration.
 Partridge was present at the New Jerusalem Temple Lot dedication.

-He was tarred and feathered by an anti-Mormon mob on July 20, 1833, in front of the courthouse in Independence, Missouri, where he had been assigned to preside as bishop. then forced to move to Clay County, Missouri, followed by Caldwell County in 1836.
+He was tarred and feathered by an anti-Mormon mob on July 20, 1833, in front of the courthouse in Independence, Missouri, where he had been assigned to preside as bishop, then forced to move to Clay County, Missouri, followed by Caldwell County in 1836.
 During 1835, he served a mission in Illinois, Iowa, Ohio, and Indiana, then entered into another mission in New York and New England.
 Following the 1838 Mormon War, Partridge was jailed in Richmond, Missouri for three or four weeks.
 In 1839, he was expelled from the state.

 Partridge served as bishop everywhere he lived in Missouri, holding the title even when he was away on a mission.
 In 1839, when the members of the Church of Jesus Christ of Latter-day Saints established a settlement at Nauvoo, Illinois, Partidge was appointed as bishop of the Upper Ward of Nauvoo.
 He was also seen as the senior among the bishops of the church, who at that time numbered three.